Why Should I Monitor Hydro or Turbine Generators?

 - mechanical issues

 All of these failures have the potential to generate partial discharge (PD) and influence the life expectancy of the winding.
-The rate of deterioration in stator winding insulation can be tracked by measuring partial discharge activity and closely monitoring PD tendencies.
+However, the rate of deterioration in stator winding insulation can be tracked by measuring partial discharge activity and closely monitoring PD tendencies.

 Manual Inspection vs Online Monitoring

 The condition of turbine generators is usually determined through periodic manual inspections during an outage.
 These inspections look for obvious problems such as physical damage, frayed connectors, degraded insulation and evidence of overheated components.
-The disadvantage of periodic inspections is that the time interval between two maintenance activities is not always sufficient to identify developing issues prior to failure.
-Periodic maintenance is often performed when the asset is not in service or the plant is in outage and the actual state of the asset with respect to time and plant operation condition is often not available for diagnosis.
-Periodic maintenance frequently results in the maintenance of healthy assets, increasing maintenance costs, and the possibility of human error.
+However, the disadvantage of periodic inspections is that the time interval between two maintenance activities is not always sufficient to identify developing issues prior to failure.
+Perform periodic maintenance when the asset is not in service or the plant is in outage and the actual state of the asset with respect to time and plant operation condition is often not available for diagnosis.
+In summary, periodic maintenance frequently results in the maintenance of healthy assets, increasing maintenance costs, and the possibility of human error.

 Online Monitoring for Turbine or Hydro Generators